 Drink Plenty of Water

-Dehydration is the biggest cause of fatigue, constipation, headaches and slow metabolism.
+Dehydration is the biggest cause of fatigue, constipation, headaches, and slow metabolism.
 Also, we sometimes mistake thirst for hunger and will reach for a snack, when what we actually need is a glass of water.
-How much we should drink depends upon our age, size, level of activity and the weather temperature, but the average is 6 – 8 glasses per day, or 1.5 – 2 ltrs of water per day.
+How much we should drink depends upon our age, size, level of activity and the weather temperature, but the average is 6 – 8 glasses per day, or 1.5 – 2 litres of water per day.

 The colour of your pee is a good indicator of whether or not you are well hydrated.
 It should be a pale straw colour.
 If it is darker, you are not drinking enough and if it’s completely colourless you are probably drinking too much.

 Every study on every aspect of health always cites exercise as being a key factor in contributing to good health and yet our lives are becoming more and more sedentary.
-Exercise helps us to maintain a healthy weight, reduces risk of a range of diseases, e.g. coronary heart disease, stroke, type 2 diabetes, helps with brain function, reduces symptoms of depression, improves mood and self- esteem.
+Exercise helps us to maintain a healthy weight, reduces the risk of a range of diseases, e.g. coronary heart disease, stroke, type 2 diabetes, helps with brain function, reduces symptoms of depression, improves mood and self- esteem.

-The government recommends that over a week, activity should add up to at least 150 minutes (2½ hours) of moderate intensity activity in bouts of 10 minutes or more – for example 30 minutes on at least 5 days a week.
+The government recommends that over a week, activity should add up to at least 150 minutes (2½ hours) of moderate intensity activity in bouts of 10 minutes or more – for example, 30 minutes on at least 5 days a week.
 Alternatively, comparable benefits can be achieved with 75 minutes of vigorous intensity activity spread across the week or combinations of moderate and vigorous intensity activity.
 It is also suggested that adults should undertake physical activity to improve muscle strength on at least two days a week.

 Think of ways of incorporating exercise in your normal daily activities.
 We’ve all heard the one about getting off the bus or tube a stop early and walking the rest of the way.
 Taking the stairs instead of the lift.
 But even at home, when you go up the stairs, why not go down and then up again, just for the fun of it!